 Just 20 miles north of Buenos Aires lies the town of Tigre, named after the South American tiger or wildcat which once roamed the dense tropical forests of the region.
 The port town was founded in the early 1800's welcoming vessels of all sizes which shipped wood and fruit to Buenos Aires.
 Towards the late 1800s, the town started to develop its tourist potential which has increased steadily over the decades.
 From the boatyards to the elaborate rowing clubhouses constructed by immigrant populations of the 19th century, the Belle Epoque left its mark with the ornate architectural style of the period, endowing the town with an eclectic and fun personality.

-One of the town's main attractions is the Fruit Market, a complex of stalls, galleries and stands which swarm over the quays, a magnet for tourists and shoppers keen to sample the wares of the craftsmen from the many neighbouring islands; wickerwork baskets; exotic plants and flowers; furniture carved from local wood; home-made candles, honey and oils; a mouth-watering array of fruit from kakis and passion fruit to every imaginable variety of citrus.
-Today's half day tour begins with the train ride from Maipú station in the suburb of Olivos.
+One of the town's main attractions is the Fruit Market, a complex of stalls, galleries and stands that swarm over the quays, a magnet for tourists and shoppers keen to sample the wares of the craftsmen from the many neighbouring islands; wickerwork baskets; exotic plants and flowers; furniture carved from local wood; home-made candles, honey and oils; a mouth-watering array of fruit from kakis and passion fruit to every imaginable variety of citrus.
+Today's half-day tour begins with the train ride from Maipú station in the suburb of Olivos.

 San Telmo Markets

-After your Tigre tour you will be dropped in the old district of San Telmo where you can experience the celebrated antiques market.
+After your Tigre tour, you will be dropped in the old district of San Telmo where you can experience the celebrated antique market.
 The narrow cobbled streets and colonial architecture conjure up the essence of Buenos Aires a hundred years ago.
 The fair is held every Sunday from late morning until late afternoon in Plaza Dorrego, a large raised square packed with stalls selling anything from beer coasters, old magazines and other curious knick-knacks to crystal goblets, chandeliers and Victorian gold jewellery.

 Once again, the bargaining proviso holds in good stead.
 In the surrounding streets, performance artists sing and dance tango, hold puppet shows and pose for interminable periods of time as living statues.
-Behind them, entrances to art galleries and yet more antique and curiosity shops invite you in to finger worn chamois gloves, admire marble statues and pore over postcards of Buenos Aires in the 1950s.
+Behind them, entrances to art galleries and yet more antique and curiosity shops invite you into finger-worn chamois gloves, admire marble statues and pore over postcards of Buenos Aires in the 1950s.
 Take your time exploring, taxis are readily available back to your hotel when you are finished eating, browsing and shopping.
 (B)